Intro

 Under Article 14 of the WHO FCTC, Parties shall take effective measures to promote cessation of tobacco use and adequate treatment for tobacco dependence, including by designing and implementing effective cessation programmes, including diagnosis and treatment of tobacco dependence and cessation counselling in their health and education systems, establishing tobacco dependence programs within health care facilities and rehabilitation programmes, and facilitating accessibility and affordability of treatment for tobacco dependence.

 In the implementation of its Article 14 obligations, the Australian Federal Government, state and territory governments and non-governmental organisations promote tobacco cessation and tobacco dependence treatment through Quitline services, and subsidies for nicotine replacement products, in addition to the education, communication, training and public awareness measures outlined in Article 12.
-1 For information on the Quitline in Australia, see Chapter 7, Section 7.14.1 The Quitline in Australia, and for more information on smoking cessation, see Chapter 7 Smoking Cessation.
+1 For information on the Quitline in Australia, see Chapter 7, Section 7.14.2 The Quitline in Australia, and for more information on smoking cessation, see Chapter 7 Smoking Cessation.

 References

 2. Australian Government.
 Budget 2016-17.
-Promoting health by reducing smoking.
+Promoting Health by Reducing Smoking.
 Sydney 2016.
 Available from: https://archive.budget.gov.au/2016-17/factsheets/tax/09-TFS-Tobacco.pdf.

 3. Australian Government Australian Taxation Office.
-Excise duty rates for tobacco.
-Last update: 17 August 2023; Viewed 15 October 2023.
-Available from: https://www.ato.gov.au/Business/Tobacco-and-excise/Excise-duty-rates-for-tobacco/
+Excise Duty Rates for Tobacco.
+Available from: https://www.ato.gov.au/Business/Tobacco-and-excise/Excise-duty-rates-for-tobacco/.

-4. Conference of the Parties to the WHO Framework Convention on Tobacco Control.
+5. Conference of the Parties to the WHO Framework Convention on Tobacco Control.
 Decision FCTC/COP2(7)—Adoption of the guidelines for implementation of Article 8.
 Decisions of the Second Session of the Conference of the Parties to the WHO Framework Convention on Tobacco Control, Bangkok, Thailand, 30 June – 6 July 2007.
 Document A/FCTC/COP/2/DIV/9.
 20 September 2007.
 Available from: http://apps.who.int/gb/fctc/PDF/cop2/FCTC_COP2_DIV9-en.pdf.

-5. Conference of the Parties to the WHO Framework Convention on Tobacco Control.
+6. Conference of the Parties to the WHO Framework Convention on Tobacco Control.
 Guidelines for Implementation of Article 8 of the WHO Framework Convention on Tobacco Control: Protection from Exposure to Tobacco Smoke.
 (Decision FCTC/COP2(7)) World Health Organization 2007.
 Available from: https://fctc.who.int/publications/m/item/protection-from-exposure-to-tobacco-smoke

-6. Australian Government Department of Health.
+7. Australian Government Department of Health and Aged Care.
 Core Questionnaire of the Reporting Instrument of the WHO FCTC.
 2018.
-Available from: https://untobaccocontrol.org/impldb/wp-content/uploads/Australia_2018_Report.pdf
+Available from: https://extranet.who.int/fctcapps/sites/default/files/2023-04/Australia_2018_Report.pdf.

 8. Conference of the Parties to the WHO Framework Convention on Tobacco Control.
 Guidelines for Implementation of Article 11: Packaging and Labelling of Tobacco Products.
-November 2008.
+1 January 2013.
 Available from: https://fctc.who.int/publications/m/item/packaging-and-labelling-of-tobacco-products.

-9. Competition and Consumer (Tobacco) Information Standard 2011.
-Available from: http://www.legislation.gov.au/Details/F2013C00598.
+9. Competition and Consumer (Tobacco) Information Standard 2011 (Cth).
+Available from: https://www.legislation.gov.au/F2011L02766/latest/text.